alibaba-damo-academy/Photon/README.md

 ```

 ## 📚 Data Preparation
-*We preprocess the CT volumes by reorienting them to RAI and resampling to (1, 1, 1) spacing.
-Then, we center-crop or pad them to the shape (364, 364, 364).*
+We preprocess the CT volumes by reorienting them to the RAI coordinate system and resampling them to an isotropic voxel spacing of (1, 1, 1) mm.
+Each volume is then center-cropped or padded to dimensions of (364, 364, 364), and the Hounsfield unit (HU) values are clipped to the range [-1000, 1000].

 ### Data Sample
 Our data format follows the specification compatible with ms-swift, and we recommend using JSON or JSONL format for data construction.
 Here is an example: